trek-view/basecamp/_posts/2020-07-31-state-of-the-map-2020.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rWZh_sudQF8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Privacy is always a big concern for us.
 And rightly so.
 When you have a 360 camera mounted to your backpack people will naturally get curious, ask questions and possibly become suspicious or hesitant to accept your data collection activities.
-This se

 This session explores one of the Humanitarian Open Street Map Teams field mapping projects implemented in Kampala.
 Despite all the correct steps taken, community entry in a specific jurisdiction felt impossible and field mapping could not be carried out.
 Find out why, and the lessons the team learned.

 Related OSM project [Humanitarian Open Street Map Team](https://www.hotosm.org/)